Enalean/tuleap-documentation-en/languages/en/user-guide/troubleshooting.rst

 Tuleap is compatible with the following browsers:

-* Internet Explorer ≥9
+* Internet Explorer ≥11
 * Firefox
 * Chrome

-IE7 browser is deprecated and while most of Tuleap still work on it, latest development don't.
+IE browser < 11 is deprecated and while most of Tuleap still work on it, latest development don't.
 Please upgrade your browser or use an alternative.

-IE9 browser may be in compatibility mode.
+IE browser may be in compatibility mode.
 Tuleap will offer a bad user experience if you are using the compatibility mode.
 Here are the steps to configure Internet Explorer:

 Configuring Internet Explorer
 -----------------------------

+..
+NOTE:: instructions below are based on IE9.
+Please adapt them to your environment.

 Why do I need to change my Internet Explorer configuration?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~